CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 The cross section coordinates are constrained to lie at valid pixel indeces, eg 0-639 for the X coordinate with a 640-width image.

+The displayed coordinates and values always pertain to the underlying dataset, not to the coordinates in the displayed image or the RGB values.

 ##### Panning and zooming

 You can pan and zoom the image, to zero in on interesting features.
 Panning and zooming will be controlled by mouse gestures or touch gestures, and possibly via keyboard shortcuts (tbd).

 With a mouse :
 - Panning is achieved by holding the mouse left button down over the image, and dragging.
 When you drag, the image follows the mouse position.
-- Zooming is achieved by rolling the mouse wheel while the pointer is over the image.
+- Zooming is achieved by rolling the mouse wheel while the pointer is over the image, with 'ctrl' held down.
 A forward roll 'zooms in', a backward roll 'zooms out', keeping the same piece of the image 'under' the mouse pointer at all times.
 - You can pan and zoom at the same time.

-Nice if we could select a rectangular region via click-and-drag, with that becoming the zoomed-in area when you release ?
+Nice if we could select a rectangular 'rubber-band' region via click-and-drag, with that becoming the zoomed-in area when you terminate the gesture.

 On a touch screen, panning and zooming are achieved with 'pinch' gestures.

+Some mice don't have a scroll wheel, so we'll provide alternative ways of zooming in and out, eg keyboard shortcuts and right-click menu options.
+Another possibility would be to make a double-click 'zoom-in' by 2x, and a shift-double-click 'zoom-out'.

+There are two possible idioms here :
+1. Constrained panning and zooming, where you can't zoom out further than an amount that would make the image fill the available space either vertically or horizontally, and you can't zoom in by more than a factor of say 10x.
+You can't pan by an amount that would make the entire image go outside of the viewport - a thin strip will always be visible.
-The idiom we have in mind here is that of an 'infinite canvas' where the dataset is rendered with its top left corner at the canvas origin, and zooming/panning adjust the position and size of the viewport through which you look at the canvas.
+1. Unconstrained panning and zooming, with an 'infinite canvas' where the dataset is rendered with the top left corner at the canvas origin, and zooming/panning adjust the position and size of the viewport through which you look at the canvas.
 You can zoom in and out indefinitely, and pan to anywhere you want, with no constraints.
-Constraints might seem useful (eg limiting the zoom out factor to x10), but as soon as you add constraints, strange and non-intuitive behaviours ensue when you encounter edge cases.
+Constraints might seem useful (eg limiting the zoom out factor to x10), but with constraints, strange and non-intuitive behaviours ensue when you encounter edge cases.
+In particular, it's not possible to keep the same part of the image 'under' the mouse pointer at all times.

+We'll either support just #1, the 'constrained' option, or we'll make a choice available via a Preferences setting.

 *Hmm, on UWP and WinUI, and Android, do we have any say in how this works, or is the behavior baked into the framework ?
 I'm basing this on how mouse based zooming and dragging is done in WPF.*

 *In some pan/zoom designs, scroll bars appear at the right and bottom when you're zoomed in.
-I don't think this is necessary or useful.*
+This is not deemed necessary or useful.*

 As you pan and zoom, the lines representing the 'cross-section coordinates' move along with the underlying image.

 It is essential that the proper aspect ratio is preserved in the image display that is generated from the dataset.
 So depending on how the user has panned and zoomed, the area assigned for the display might need to show 'blank' areas that lie outside the bounds of the IntensityMap.

+According to a Preferences setting, when the Source selection is changed the Pan/Zoom settings are either restored, or reset to 'fully-zoomed-out'.

 Typical scenarios are illustrated below.

  Scenario 1

         +---------------------------------+
     ##  |::::::::|:::::::::::::::::::     |     The image area is wider than is necessary